 Are you looking to Buy Bitcoin and hold it long term?
 Then choose hardware wallet.

-There are many different types of hardware wallet but we prefer Ledger which is the most trusted cryptocurrency hardware wallet.
+There are many different types of hardware wallet but we prefer Ledger or Trezor.
+They are the most trusted cryptocurrency hardware wallets in the industry.
 This is a physical device and it looks similar to an USB flash drive.
 If you are looking for a permanent Bitcoin storage then this is the best option.

 If you prefer to manage your Bitcoin from your PC then choose a desktop wallet.
 There are many different types of Desktop wallets available for managing Bitcoin.
 But the most used wallet type is Bitcoin core which is the official Bitcoin wallet.
 Next comes electrum which is a light weight desktop wallet.